Man opens fire at San Diego pool party; 1 victim, gunman die

 Galiendes and his roommate ran back inside and called police.

-A police helicopter arrived first, and the pilot reported seeing multiple victims on the ground and that Selis appeared to be reloading in the pool area, Zimmerman said.
+A police helicopter arrived first, and the pilot reported seeing multiple victims on the ground and that Selis appeared to be reloading in the pool area, the police chief said.

 Three officers arrived and shot Selis after he pointed a large-caliber handgun at them, she said.

-Police believe Selis and one of the partygoers lived in the complex, police said.
+Police believe Selis and one of the partygoers lived at the complex in the beach community north of downtown San Diego, police said.

+Selis, a father who worked as a mechanic at a Ford dealership, filed for federal bankruptcy protection in October 2015, listing $14,000 in assets and $108,000 in liabilities, according to court records.

-“This is truly a horrific act of violence that took place here today,” San Diego Mayor Kevin Faulconer said at a news conference.
+“This is truly a horrific act of violence,” San Diego Mayor Kevin Faulconer said at a news conference.
 “Our entire city, all of our thoughts and prayers, all San Diegans’ thoughts and prayers, are with the victims and their families tonight.”

 Galiendes and his roommate stayed indoors until neighbors yelled that it was safe to come out.
 He said the scene was horrifying.